 The Altar of Innocence

 Mine involved alcoholism and depression and their effects on the young girl who witnessed the roller-coaster ride of mental illness and self-medication.
 I explore the issues of my parents’ unspoken lessons by writing through three lenses: conjectures of what my mother may have felt, recollections of key childhood events and my own journey to overcome depression.
-Find out what I learned in The Altar of Innocence, available January 30, 2015.
+Find out what I learned in The Altar of Innocence.

 I offer my story as a glimpse into the secret worlds that so many still inhabit.
 We are never as alone as we think.